 4.6.1 Procedures for DASH Session

 This procedure is used by a 5GMSd Client to establish a DASH session via the M4d interface.
 In order to establish such a session, the 5GMSd AS shall host an MPD as defined in ISO/IEC 23009-1 [32] or TS 26.247 [4] and the MPD URL is known to the 5GMSd Client typically using M8d.

+The content delivery protocol in use to connect to a reference point M4d is assumed to be HTTP/1.1 [21], HTTP/2 [34] or HTTP/3 [60].
+The Media Player shall support HTTP/1.1 and may support HTTP/2 and HTTP/3.
+The underlying transport protocols are typically outside the control of the 5GMSd AS and the Media Player.
+For this reason, for the delivery of DASH via M4d, a multipath protocol may be used.
+Even further, the different multipath transport connection subflows/paths may span one or more access networks available to the UE.

 The Media Player receives an MPD URL from the 5GMSd-Aware Application through M7d by methods defined in clause 13.
 The Media Player shall send an HTTP GET message to the 5GMSd AS including the URL of the MPD resource.
 On success, the 5GMSd AS shall respond with a 200 (OK) message that includes the requested MPD resource.